 Lanterns are another low-hassle lighting option that can keep energy costs down.
 Best of all, they’re often movable and can be set up in different ways.
 You can have floor lanterns, lanterns that sit on tables, and lanterns that hang from the roof or on posts.
 One of the most common ways to use this type of lighting are with flameless LED candles.
 They’ll have the appearance of a flame without the risk of burning down your deck and house if you accidentally leave one on.
 You will have to spend money on batteries, but you can purchase as many or as few lanterns as you wish for your space.

 Beyond these options, there are so many more that you can get creative with depending on the space you’re working with.
+You can consider DIY lighting options or any of these modern lighting ideas.
+If you want to light your deck without electricity, there are also a lot of solar lighting options out there.
 You can opt for purely outdoor wall lights that are entirely out of the way, or even tiki torches you can light and use to keep away bugs.
 Just remember, as with anything that has fire, to be safe with those and any lighting option you choose.

 - Grow cold-hardy veggies in an unheated greenhouse this winter.
 Here’s how

 - Good, better, best: The best warm, stylish outdoor fire pits for your patio